ramzi-issiakhem/remote-checkin_bot/README.md

     - DISCORD_CLIENT_ID: The bot's client ID that you find at (Discord Developer Portal > OAuth2 > ClientID )
     - GUILD_ID: The Discord's server ID that you use as a dev server
     - PURGE_AFTER_BOOT: whether the database should be completly resync and therefore purge all the data
+    - AUTHORIZED_ROLE_NAMES:  The role names authorized to execute administrative commands
+    - CREATED_ROLE_NAME: The name for the role created automatically by your bot on any server joined.

 5. **Add the Bot to your server**
     - Go to the OAuth2 > URL Generator section in the Discord Developer Portal.